isambard-sc/bricsauthenticator/README.md

 # bricsauthenticator

-JupyterHub `Authenticator` for the BriCS JupyterHub service
+JupyterHub `Authenticator` and `Spawner` for the BriCS JupyterHub service

 ## Install